 I’m not only worried about accidentally coming into contact with the bank, but the shock wave from a failure/component detonation could also be deadly.
 With this in mind…I intend to only fully charge this behemoth from a distance!!!
 This is a HUGE amount of electricity!!!!!!

 Jun 27, 2008 Update:The entire system has now been completed….my full size triggered spark gap works like a charm.
-I have successfully discharged 22kj of energy into pickles, potatoes, soda cans and more – with rather explosive results, all caught on film, soon to be on YouTube.
+I have successfully discharged 22kj of energy into pickles, potatoes, soda cans and more – with rather explosive results.
 I plan to build a 1 foot+ diameter pancake coil with flat transformer wire soon to launch EM Rockets and other large projectiles.

 I did destroy my coilgun though…The coilgun was so powerful at 3.8kj that it shot a slug through both sides of a 5-gal pale and almost through sheet metal behind it!!!
 So I decided to try 5kj…and it detonated.